filecoin-project/lotus/documentation/en/cli-lotus-provider.md

 OPTIONS:
-   --editor value         editor to use (default: "vim") [$EDITOR] --source value         source config layer (default: <edited layer>) --allow-owerwrite      allow overwrite of existing layer if source is a different layer (default: false) --no-source-diff       save the whole config into the layer, not just the diff (default: false) --no-interpret-source  do not interpret source layer (default: true if --source is set) --help, -h             show help
+   --editor value         editor to use (default: "vim") [$EDITOR] --source value         source config layer (default: <edited layer>) --allow-overwrite      allow overwrite of existing layer if source is a different layer (default: false) --no-source-diff       save the whole config into the layer, not just the diff (default: false) --no-interpret-source  do not interpret source layer (default: true if --source is set) --help, -h             show help